Collinformatics/SEA-AD/README.md

 - R: Rerun the script

-# Selecting: Patients of Interest
+# Selecting Patients of Interest

 Distribution of AT8 Signal: